 ●Having a weakened immune system due to a medical condition or its treatment

 ●Being in close proximity to other patients or healthcare workers who are colonized with MRSA

 In hospitals and other long-term healthcare facilities, MRSA can be spread from one patient to another on the hands of healthcare workers.
 Hands or gloves may become contaminated with MRSA when healthcare workers touch a patient's skin, wounds, wound dressings, or devices, such as IV tubing.

-Healthcare providers should wash their hands before and after touching any patient and change gloves between patients to decrease the risk of spreading MRSA.
+Healthcare providers should wash their hands before and after touching any patient and should change gloves between patients to decrease the risk of spreading MRSA.
 (See 'Prevention in the hospital' below.)

 Hemodialysis — People who need hemodialysis for kidney failure have a substantially higher risk of becoming infected with MRSA compared with other patients.
 In one study, 4 percent of hemodialysis patients became infected with MRSA; only about 0.04 percent of people in the general population become infected with MRSA .
 (See "Patient information: Hemodialysis (Beyond the Basics)".)

 Community-associated MRSA — You can pick up MRSA outside the hospital, especially if you: